cyrus-tracy/Denver-Obesity-Data/README.md

 ## 2. How to use this repository

+*Data in this repository can be used to communicate the varying obesity rates of Denvers different neighborhoods*

 The data in this repository is very useful and can be manipulated in many ways.

 - If you have no experience with manipulation of data using Python, you should start with the python notbeook.
 - If you would like to see that original data, access the OriginalData folder
 - If you would like to see examples of how to use this data, access the Visualizations folder or the DataSubset `.csv` file
+- If you are interested in visualizing this data with a map of Denver, consider using the `.geojson` file (See example visualization)

+## 3. Example Visualization:

+## 4. Acknowledgements:

+This repository was created for Dr. Gotzler's ENGL105 class, and would not be possible without his teaching.

+Original data comes from the [Denver Open Data Catalog.](https://denvergov.org/opendata) There are many more useful datasets that can be accessed and manipulated there.